What You Need to Know About the MCAT® Exam

 When should I take the MCAT exam?

-In most cases, you should take the exam in the calendar year that precedes the year you plan to enter medical school.
+In many cases, examinees take their exam in the calendar year that precedes the year you plan to enter medical school.
 Before choosing an exam date, you’ll want to consider the likelihood that you’ll need to retake the exam and how well you understand the content.
 For example, if you plan to take a summer course that may help you on the MCAT exam, such as a science class, it may be best to take the exam later that summer.
-Also keep in mind that there are testing limits (three times in one calendar year, four times over two years, and seven times over the course of your lifetime), and medical schools will see all of your scores.
-Remember, you should take the exam only when you are both prepared and ready.
+Also, keep in mind that there are testing limits (three times in one calendar year, four times over two years, and seven times over the course of your lifetime), and medical schools will see all of your scores.
+Remember, you should take the exam only when you are prepared and ready.

 How important is the MCAT exam?